What's Included in the Price

 Sydney's topography, geology, and housing stock create specific conditions for below-ground waterproofing.

-Sandstone and groundwater.
-Much of inner Sydney sits on Hawkesbury sandstone, which is porous and conducts groundwater.
-Properties in Paddington, Potts Point, Surry Hills, and Darlinghurst that are built into hillsides often have rooms or garages that extend below the natural ground level.
+Sandstone and groundwater in the eastern suburbs.
+Much of inner Sydney sits on Hawkesbury sandstone, a porous formation that conducts groundwater freely.
+Properties in Paddington, Potts Point, Surry Hills, and Darlinghurst that are built into hillsides often have rooms or garages extending below the natural ground level.
 Groundwater migrates through the sandstone and appears as weeping walls, damp patches, or efflorescence (white salt deposits).
-The treatment depends on the volume: mild dampness may respond to internal tanking, while significant water flow requires external waterproofing with drainage.
+The treatment depends on the volume: mild dampness may respond to negative-side tanking with a crystalline product like Xypex that bonds into the substrate, while significant water flow requires external waterproofing with a drainage layer.
+Sydney's variable groundwater levels, which rise and fall with seasonal rainfall and can shift unpredictably through sandstone channels, mean waterproofers need to design for worst-case conditions rather than the level observed on the day of inspection.

-Strata basements.
-In apartment buildings, basement and carpark waterproofing is typically the responsibility of the owners corporation.
-Individual lot owners usually cannot commission this work independently.
+Strata basements and carparks.
+In apartment buildings, basement and carpark waterproofing is typically the responsibility of the owners corporation, not individual lot owners.
 If you are seeing moisture issues in a basement or carpark of an apartment building, raise it with your strata manager.
+Strata waterproofing remediation is a specialist scope that typically involves negative-side injection, crack sealing, and joint treatment rather than full-membrane replacement.

 Hiring a Licensed Waterproofer in NSW